Bubble-Protocol/dapp-template/README.md

 `src/config.js` contains app-specific public configuration data, such as the app name and supported blockchains.

-`.env.example` contains your secret API keys and must be copied to `.env.local`.
+`.env.example` (optional) copy to `.env.local` and add your WalletConnect API key to support remote wallet connectivity.

 See each file for details.